 Big case or small case, it doesn't matter.
 For me, it all comes down to whether I have a good case for a jury.
 Sure, we settle many cases in our firm.
 But that’s because the client receives an offer that the client wants to take.
 Make no mistake, an attractive settlement offer only comes because the opposing party recognizes the jury appeal of the case and understands that our firm has positioned the case for trial.
 When our clients choose to accept a settlement offer, they do so because they truly have an option to go to trial.
 That option is only available when a firm handles its cases with that goal in mind.

 How I Came to Practice Law

 Since 1999, I have only worked with firms that focus their practice on contingent-fee plaintiff’s litigation.
 From 1999 to 2003, I worked with Tom Hall and Mike Freden at Hall & Freden in Fort Worth.
-In 2003, I moved to the Noteboom law firm in Hurst and stayed there through the end of 2013.
+In 2003, I moved to the Noteboom law firm in Hurst and worked with Chuck Noteboom through the end of 2013.
 In 2014, I left to start my own firm, and that firm is now called Samples Ames PLLC.